uelkerd/SAMO--DL/website/API_SETUP.md

-# API Key Setup for SAMO-DL Demo
+# JWT Authentication Setup for SAMO-DL Demo

 ## Overview
 The comprehensive demo connects to the SAMO Unified API.
-The current service doesn't require an API key, but this document explains how to set up the configuration securely.
+The service requires JWT (Bearer token) authentication for all non-health endpoints.
+This document explains how to set up the configuration securely.

 ## Setup Instructions